SarderLab/PodoSighter/README.md

 - **resolution**: This parameter can be used to specify if the analysis should be done in high resolution (0) or a downsampled (1) version of the WSI to save time.
 - **size_thre**: This parameter is used to remove unwanted noise from the segmented nuclei.
 - **watershed_thre**: This parameter sets the distance parameter for the watershed segmentation of segmented nuclei (ranging from 0 to 1).
+- **Tissue thickness**: The tissue thickness in microns, as entered by the user.

 Listed below are the parameters we used for our study: